holoyan/adonisjs-permissions/README.md

 ### Forbidding permissions

-Let's imagine a situation when your `manager` role has `create,update,read,delete` permissions.
-All your users have `manager` role but there are small amount of users you want to give `manager` role but same time do not allow `delete` action.
+Let's imagine a situation where `manager` role has `create,update,read,delete` permissions.

+All your users have `manager` role but there are small amount of users you want to forbid `delete` action.
 Good news!, we can do that

 ```typescript